 Our goals are to preserve and protect environmental health via surveillance, education, enforcement, and prevention of environmental hazards that can adversely affect human health.

-Kane County will begin enforcement of the FDA code on January 1, 2019.Environmental Fees & Permits
+Kane County began enforcement of the FDA code on January 1, 2019.Environmental Fees & Permits

 Air Quality Main PageCarbon MonoxideLeadMoldRadon

 Healthy Places CoalitionChildhood Lead Poisoning PreventionSafe Lead Removal Practices

 Food Safety for ConsumersFood Service ProvidersFood Service Fees & Permits

 Information & ResourcesChildhood Lead Poisoning PreventionSafe Lead Removal Practices